bdesanctis/bamdam/README.md

 ```
 We might want to investigate reference-specific properties like evenness of coverage.
 Let's extract only those Myrtoidae reads which hit the most common Myrtoidae reference.
 This might take a minute.
 ```
-bamdam extract --in_bam CGG3.small.bam --in_lca CGG3.small.lca --out_bam CGG3.MyrtoideaeTopRef.bam --keyword 1699513 --subset_header --only_top_ref
+bamdam extract --in_bam CGG3.small.bam --in_lca CGG3.small.lca --out_bam CGG3.MyrtoideaeTopRef.bam --tax 1699513 --only_top_ref
 ```
-The command-line output tells you the most common reference genome, NW_026607485.1.
-As an example of a potential downstream step, let's download this reference, coordinate-sort the bam, and make a samtools command-line reference-specific coverage plot.
-This requires samtools.
+The command-line output also tells you the most common reference genome, NW_026607485.1.

+Skip this part if you want, but as a brief aside, let's give an example of a potential downstream step getting a simple coverage plot on a reference genome.
+We'll need samtools and bowtie2.
+Remember the extracted bam still has multimappers, and that you can't filter by mapping quality because using bowtie2 with multimapping means you don't get any map quality scores.
+Soet's download the top-hit reference, remap to it with bowtie2 (which defaults to one alignment per read with a correct mapping quality), filter, coordinate sort, and make a samtools command-line reference-specific coverage plot.
+This took a few minutes on my laptop.
 ```
 wget "https://eutils.ncbi.nlm.nih.gov/entrez/eutils/efetch.fcgi?db=nucleotide&id=NW_026607485.1&rettype=fasta&retmode=text" -O NW_026607485.1.fasta
+bowtie2-build NW_026607485.1.fasta NW_026607485.1.fasta
+samtools fastq CGG3.MyrtoideaeTopRef.bam > CGG3.MyrtoideaeTopRef.fq
-samtools sort CGG3.MyrtoideaeTopRef.bam > CGG3.MyrtoideaeTopRefSorted.bam
+bowtie2 -x NW_026607485.1.fasta -U CGG3.MyrtoideaeTopRef.fq | samtools view -bS - | samtools sort > CGG3.Myrtoideae.filtered.bam
-samtools coverage CGG3.MyrtoideaeTopRefSorted.bam -m
+samtools coverage CGG3.Myrtoideae.filtered.bam -m
 ```

+Back to bamdam.
 The next part of this tutorial is about combining and visualizing multiple samples together, so we will need to download a few more tsv files.
 Let's also switch datasets to showcase a broader range of data - though you can also run all the following commands on the tsv we just created.
 These new files are from an unpublished ancient microbial study with single-stranded library prep, and were generated from bamdam shrink + compute after using ngsLCA with the GTDB taxonomy.
 ```
 wget https://sid.erda.dk/share_redirect/CN4BpEwyRr/microbes1.tsv
 wget https://sid.erda.dk/share_redirect/CN4BpEwyRr/microbes2.tsv